1921 Auckland Rugby League season: Exhibition matches

+Hamilton v Maritime

+Cambridge v City Rovers

+On August 13 the City senior side travelled to Cambridge to play the local team at Victoria Square.
+City took a young side with just 6 regular first grade players in the travelling party (Paki, Wetherill, Peckham, Francis, Reid, and Hawkes).
+After leading 6-5 at halftime City eventually lost 16-14.
+Ernie Asher the City secretary travelled with the side which was entertained afterwards at the Triangle tea rooms, and later the Town Hall Pictures.

 Lower grades

-There were 7 lower grades in 1921 if you include the Sixth Grade which was split into an A and B grade, and the cadet competition.
+There were 7 lower grades in 1921.

 Second grade

 Newton defeated Maritime in the second grade final by 17 points to 11 at Carlaw Park to win the Second Grade Cup.
 Future New Zealand representative Charles Gregory played for Newton.
 They ultimately finished the season with a 10 win, 1 draw, 1 loss record, scoring 149 points and conceding 57.
 North Shore withdrew prior to round 2, Marist withdrew after round 8, Manukau after round 10, and City after round 11.
 There were very few results reported and Newton's win/loss and for and against record was learned from their championship team photograph.